Course Summary

 Entry Requirements

 Applicants should have a min.
 2.2 in their primary degree (NFQ Level 8 or international equivalent) ideally ( but not compulsorily) in a cognate area.
+It is not necessary to have previously studied Languages at Third Level before applying to GDLI.

 Application requirements for GradDip:

-- One Academic Reference
+2. One Academic Reference.

 You may be eligible for Recognition of Prior Learning (RPL), as UCD recognises formal, informal, and/or experiential learning.
 RPL may be awarded to gain Admission and/or credit exemptions on a programme.
-Please visit the UCD Registry RPL web page for further information.
-Any exceptions are also listed on this webpage.
+Please visit the UCD Registry RPL web page for further information at: https://www.ucd.ie/registry/prospectivestudents/admissions/rpl/ Any exceptions are also listed on this webpage.

 Application Details

-Attend Full Time
+Full Time option suitable for:

-Attend Part Time
+Part Time option suitable for:

 Z370 Grad Dip Languages & Image Studies Graduate Diploma Full-Time

-Commencing September 2025
+Commencing September 2026

 Graduate Taught